dbchristenson/mesisols/README.md

-# MesiSols
+# MesiSols ☀️
 MesiSols is a collection of generative pixel art NFTs on the Algorand Blockchain.
-MesiSols are not only generated on randomization, but logic as well.
+MesiSol generation is decided partly complete randomization and partly logic.
 Through statistical distribution, star attributes were made to be balanced, cohesive, and varied.
 Some attributes are not shown in the actual NFT image itself but as one of the NFT's attributes.
 These properties are normally used to help generate the visual properties of a MesiSol.

-There is NO predefined rarity given to each MesiSol.
-This is because the Mesiverse team wants each MesiSol to have an ambiguous value only perceived by the holder.
-Information about the different attributes can be found on our website: mesiverse.org
+Mesisols are not given a predefined rarity.
+The vision was for each MesiSol to have ambiguous value.
+Rarity scores will still be given through ARC69 and more information about MesiSol attributes can be found on our website linked below.

 Here are some other official Mesiverse links: